Oliverabbit/Animal-Trading-Cards/README.md

 CSS Udacity Project

 # How to run
-Open the HTML file with any search engine
+Open the HTML file with any search engine.